Ulnar styloid fracture

 In children, up to 15% of ulnar styloid process fractures may be occult as the ulnar styloid process does not start to ossify until 5-9 years 2.

 Treatment and prognosis

-It is believed that lack of union of these avulsion fractures does not significantly affect late functional results.
+In patients with distal radius fractures, a concomitant ulnar styloid fracture does not affect outcomes 3, and a lack of union of these fractures does not significantly affect late functional results 1,2.
 Fractures at the very base of the ulnar styloid can cause instability of the distal radioulnar joint (DRUJ) and disruption of the triangular fibrocartilage complex (TFCC) insertion at the ulnar fovea.
-It is argued that these injuries, therefore, need open stabilization.
+It is argued that these injuries, therefore, need open stabilization 1.

 - 1. Logan A & Lindau T. The Management of Distal Ulnar Fractures in Adults: A Review of the Literature and Recommendations for Treatment.
 Strategies Trauma Limb Reconstr.
 2008;3(2):49-56. doi:10.1007/s11751-008-0040-1 - Pubmed

 - 2. Sinikumpu J & Nietosvaara Y. Treatment of Distal Forearm Fractures in Children.
 Scand J Surg.
 2020;110(2):145749692098310. doi:10.1177/1457496920983104 - Pubmed